Kilmar Abrego Garcia pleads not guilty to human smuggling charges in Tennessee federal court

-NASHVILLE, Tenn. — (AP) — Kilmar Abrego Garci pleaded not guilty to human smuggling charges during an arraignment in federal court in Tennessee on Friday.
+NASHVILLE, Tenn. — (AP) — Kilmar Abrego Garcia, whose mistaken deportation has become a flashpoint in President Donald Trump's immigration crackdown, pleaded not guilty on Friday to human smuggling charges in a federal court in Tennessee.

-Abrego Garcia is a citizen of El Salvador who had been living legally in the United States before he was wrongfully deported in March.
-His case has become a rallying point for opposition to President Donald Trump's mass deportation agenda.
+The plea was the first chance the Maryland construction worker has had in a U.S. courtroom to answer the Trump administration's allegations against him since he was mistakenly deported in March to a notorious prison in El Salvador.

-Facing mounting pressure to return Abrego Garcia to the U.S., the Trump administration brought him back last week.
-However, he was immediately taken into custody on new criminal charges filed by the U.S. Attorney’s Office for the Middle District of Tennessee.
-In court filings, prosecutors accused him of being a dangerous member of the notorious MS-13 gang, but the charges against him are only for transporting people who were in the country illegally.
+The Republican administration returned Abrego Garcia to the U.S. last week to face criminal charges related to what it said was a human smuggling operation that transported immigrants across the country.
+The charges stem from a 2022 traffic stop in Tennessee during which Abrego Garcia was driving a vehicle with nine passengers.
+His lawyers have called the allegations "preposterous."

 Before the hearing began in Nashville, Abrego Garcia's wife told a crowd outside a church that Thursday marked three months since the Trump administration "abducted and disappeared my husband and separated him from our family."